genewr-amz/aws-cli-resources/kr-id-runbook.md

     }
     ```

-2. Retreive the results.
+**Retreive The Results**

     ```bash
     aws logs get-query-results --query-id "5ad84eaf-85b0-43af-81a3-0713b105d659" #<<-- Your query ID will be diffrent
     ```
 This returns the requls in a json format which is great for using as input into another tool but difficut for humand to comprenend.

    If you are doing an ad-hoc investigation us this command instead

     ```bash
     aws logs get-query-results --query-id "5ad84eaf-85b0-43af-81a3-0713b105d659" --output table
     ```

-3. Look at a specific log record
+**Look at a Specific Log Record**

 If you want to review specifics of a particulare eventName, copy the **@ptr** value and paste it in teh followign command

     ```bash
     aws logs get-log-record --log-record-pointer "CoEBCkQKQDkwNzU2NjgwOTgyODprci1pZC1zbW9rZS10ZXN0LXY0LUNsb3VkV2F0Y2hMb2dHcm91cC1RS1dkOFVQZnZ0RVQQAxI5GhgCBd4EB18AAAAEwmNzFgAGB0YEwAAAAPIgASjY6+K0jC8w0ZHjtIwvOJ0BQMqsDUiu8AZQl7UGEEIYAQ==" --output table